SecretBin-io/secretbin/README.md

 You can use SecretBin to create encrypted secrets and share them with as many people as you like via a link.
 Your secrets are encrypted on your device and then sent to the server where they are kept until they are opened or expired.
 The secrets can only be decrypted via the link.

-It is inspired by [PrivateBin](https://privatebin.info) PrivateBin is developed by [El RIDO](https://github.com/PrivateBin/PrivateBin/graphs/contributors) among others and released under the [Zlib License](https://github.com/PrivateBin/PrivateBin/blob/master/LICENSE.md).
+SecretBin was inspired by [PrivateBin](https://privatebin.info), which is developed by [El RIDO](https://github.com/PrivateBin/PrivateBin/graphs/contributors) among others and released under the [Zlib License](https://github.com/PrivateBin/PrivateBin/blob/master/LICENSE.md).

 SecretBin has been completely redeveloped and combines the basic functionality of PrivateBin with useful extensions.